sethshivam11/campus-space/README.md

 `NODE_ENV`

-* [Click Here](https://github.com/gunner26735/campus-space/blob/master/.env-sample) for Server Side .env sample file.
+* [Click Here](https://github.com/gunner26735/campus-space/blob/master/.env.sample) for Server Side .env.sample file.

 > If you want to change the name of the college, image or footer links edit the env.production file in the client folder